ptv-0/klon/README.md

 **2025-06-28**

-* New color schemes: Virtual Boy-ish (inspired by the Virtual Boy, but easier on the eyes) and GBC Pastel Mix (my favorite GBC colorization palette).
+* New color schemes: Virtual Boy-ish (inspired by the Virtual Boy, but easier on the eyes) and GBC Pastel Mix (my favorite GBC colorization palette)
-* New folder and cartridge icons for grid view.
+* New folder and cartridge icons for grid view

 **2025-06-25**